luomus/laji-api/diary.md

 Old API had a hard coded linking of parent/child collections, so that when requesting a form permission for a child it would return the form permissions of the parent collection.

 In the new implementation, collections' child/parent info is pulled from the collections themselves.
 Requesting a form permission for a collection returns the form permissions for the first collectionID in the collection tree that has the form permissions feature enabled (= has `options.restrictAccess` or `options.hasAdmins`).

-> :warning: Production release

-* Remove `restrictAccess` & `hasAdmins` from `MHL.27` & `MHL.28`, so they will inherit form permissions from the line transect parent collection.

 ## Swagger JSON documentation